MeaningCloud/meaningcloud-GATE-plugin-obsolete/README.md

 ## Usage, license and copying

-MeaningCloud is a cloud service provided by DAEDALUS.
-S.A.
+MeaningCloud is a cloud service provided by MeaningCloud LLC

 For details please refer to: http://www.meaningcloud.com

-Copyright (c) 2015, DAEDALUS S.A.
-All rights reserved
+Copyright (c) 2016, MeaningCloud LLC All rights reserved